Massachusetts Tax Burden & State Budget

 Immigration Cost Burden vs. Income Tax Share — The Double Squeeze

-Top 1% share of MA income taxes
+Top 1% share of federal income tax paid by MA filers

 38.2%